Barbarian (2002 video game)

 Barbarian is a 3D fighting video game developed by Saffire, published by Titus Interactive and distributed in Europe by Avalon Interactive.
 The game was released in North America in 2002, and in Europe in December 2003.
 The Japanese title is Warrior Blade: Rastan vs. Barbarian.

 Gameplay

 The game features 11 different fighters, each with different weapons and abilities.
 The player may freely destroy the environment, and use destroyed objects as weapons against their opponents.
 The characters each have alternate costumes, which, depending on which the player chooses, may change their default weapon.
 However, it does not affect the weapon's damage capabilities or uses.

 The game plays much like Power Stone with its arena-style gameplay.

 Release

 The GameCube version was originally planned for a U.S. release in late 2002 and in Europe in 2004, but was canceled while it was released in Japan in 2003.

-A scaled-down port of Barbarian was originally planned for release on the Game Boy Advance, but was later canceled.
+A scaled-down version of Barbarian was originally planned for release on the Game Boy Advance, but was later canceled.